JakeEvans6179/Motion_detection/README.md

 use the board in this repo for calibration - set size to [CHESSBOARD_SIZE = (8, 6)]
 set resolution to camera resolution and calibrate

+use camera_testing.py to find the correct settings for the laser to be detected on the computer camera Input the values into the calibration_ml_script to run the servo and map input to output.
+Run linear regression to determine the line of best fit